jbtronics/CrookedStyleSheets/README.md

 # Crooked Style Sheets

-Proof of concept for website tracking using only CSS and without Javascript.
+Proof of concept for website tracking/analytics using only CSS and without Javascript.

 ## What can we do with this method?
 We can gather some basic information about the user, like the screen resolution (when the browser is maximized) and which browser (or engine) is used.